 - Extensions (integrations with external systems):

-- Support (instruments and features to inform you about the system)
+- Support (instruments and features that gather information about the system)

 - Permissions (different access roles and user permissions):

 - Action Logs (history of everything that happens in your admin):

 When it comes to pricing, Magento is available into two options:

 - Free Download.
 You can download Magento Open Source from the official website and install it on your own server, but it doesn’t include all the features described above.
 However, it is possible to get then via third-party extensions.

 - Hosted Service.
 Magento Commerce is available as a hosted service, so you don’t have to install anything yourself.
 How you might have already guessed, the price is very high.